Classroom Setup Ideas That Will Simplify Your Classroom Management

 • Are any electrical cords in the way?

-You’ll see teachers that create a “comfort corner” to help the students feel more at home while in class.
+You’ll see teachers create a “comfort corner” — some way to make the students feel more at home in class.
 This can take the form of a couch, an easy chair, a meditation corner, a tea bar, or a place for snacks.
-We applaud teachers for (yet again) going above and beyond in the name of students.
+We applaud teachers for (yet again) going above and beyond for students.

 For new teachers, we recommend avoiding the “comfort corner” for a couple of years.
-The reason is that a couch in the classroom instantly becomes a classroom management issue — same with the bean bag chairs and the yoga mats.
+A couch in the classroom instantly becomes a classroom management issue.
+(Trust me…) Same with the bean bag chairs and the yoga mats.
 If you’re teaching a class on Mindfulness or Meditation, have at it.
 Otherwise, you’ll likely regret creating a space that doesn’t directly support a culture of productivity.
-Just our two cents.

 building a culture of participation